AnubhavSolanki12/Real_Time_Tracker/README.md

 Express

-Installation :
+# Installation :

 Commands Need to be executed before running the code are in required.txt and should be executed inside FrontEnd Folder.

-For backend just go to the Backend folder and in cmd type "npm install"
+For backend just go to the Backend folder and in cmd type `npm install`

 Please change the MongoDB URI(in server.js inside Backend) and the api key of google map(in frontend appmodule.ts and appcomponent.html)